The $2.5m deal will allow Allocations to implement Lumen's accounting tools into the platformRead more...

 Founded in 2018, WealthyPlanet helps Canadians with a host of financial issues, including the fact that large numbers of people are burdened by high levels of debt, are underinsured, and are paying high fees on investments.
 On top of that, 99 percent of the population with less than a $1 million portfolio has no access to quality financial planning, said Podlewski.

 "We are targeting the mid-market and upper mid-market that have not had access to an easy-to-use and holistic, free online financial planning tool before.
 Usually they would be married, have families or hoping to start families, and own or hope to own their own home," he told me.

 "They are getting taken advantage of historically by big financial institutions focused on their own margin/profits first, since higher credit card debt means they make more money.
 Also, there is limited understanding of the one monthly contribution required to achieve financial/life goals."

-To solve these problems, WealthyPlanet is offering its members planning tools to help them set, manage and track financial goals, as well as to understand how to contribute toward these goals.
-The company also provides non-commissioned advisors and will offer low-fee specially developed insurance, mortgage and wealth management products.
+To solve these problems, WealthyPlanet offers its members planning tools to help them set, manage, and track financial goals, as well as to understand how to contribute toward these goals.
+The company also provides non-commissioned advisors, and will offer low-fee specially developed insurance, mortgage and wealth management products.